fbraem/mqweb/api/queue.md

 ####<a name="inquireQueryFilterValue"></a>FilterValue
 The value to use for filtering.
 When a string is passed for an Integerfilter, a WebSphere MQ constant is assumed.

+####<a name="inquireQueryPageSetID"></a>PageSetID
+This parameter specifies that eligible queues are limited to those having the specified *PageSetID* value.
+This parameter applies to z/OS only.

 ####<a name="inquireQueryQAttrs"></a>QAttrs
 With the QAttrs parameter you can specify which attributes must be returned from the PCF command.
 Multiple occurences of this parameter